reactphp/stream/README.md

 However, if you are writing a lower-level component or want to create a stream instance from a stream resource, then the following chapter is for you.

+> Note that the following examples use `fopen()` and `stream_socket_client()` for illustration purposes only.
+  These functions SHOULD NOT be used in a truly async program because each call may take several seconds to complete and would block the EventLoop otherwise.
+  Additionally, the `fopen()` call will return a file handle on some platforms which may or may not be supported by all EventLoop implementations.
+  As an alternative, you may want to use higher-level libraries listed above.

 ### ReadableResourceStream

 The `ReadableResourceStream` is a concrete implementation of the